Happay

 How to Calculate Selling Expenses?

-Step 1: Identification of spendings
+1. STEP 1: Identification of spendings

-Study the general ledger and identify all the selling expenses that your organisation incurs.
-These expenses can differ from company to company.
 Ensure you list costs directly involved with sales for the final calculation to prevent overstating, as that might distort the final spend to returns ratio.
 Do your best to avoid estimations and try to work with the concrete data at hand.

-Step 2: Categorisation of expenses
+2. STEP 2: Categorisation of expenses

-Categorise the selling expenses in two sections: fixed and variable.
-Fixed expenses include costs that do not change with the number of sales, for example, the office rent, the basic salaries of the employees etc. Variable expenses are the costs that depend on the number of sales made.
+Variable expenses are the costs that depend on the number of sales made.
 The commission per sale is the most considerable variable expense you need to consider.

-Step 3: Adding up the expenses
+3. STEP 3: Adding up the expenses

 Retrieve the fixed and variable expenses data for each quarter.
 Add up all the costs to get the final figure.

-Step 4: Calculating the sales revenue
+4. STEP 4: Calculating the sales revenue

 Add up the sales revenue for all the quarters of the year to get annual earnings.
 You can compare the two data points to calculate the ROI for your selling expenses.